AdaCore/training_material/courses/fundamentals_of_ada/adv_240_tasking.rst

 Summary
 ---------

-* Tasks are language-based multithreading mechanisms
+* Tasks are language-based multitasking mechanisms

    - Not necessarily designed to be operated in parallel
    - Original design assumed task-switching / time-slicing